Axstoria/Axstoria-Software/Docs/testing_policy.md

 ### Process

 During each versionning, in the end-to-end tests made by developpers, a full performance test will be conducted to make sure the game is enjoyable for the players.
-And devs are encourage to keep the profiler open in a tab when working in the editors to make sure that the game metrics doesn't suddenly change with the modification or addition of a functionnality.
+And devs are encouraged to keep the profiler open in a tab when working in the editors to make sure that the game metrics don't suddenly change with the modification or addition of a functionnality.

 ### What to test?